Eschatologue/CM_wiki/docs/class/cleric/war.md

 ### Level 3: Guided Strike

-When you or a creature within 30 feet of you misses with an attack roll, you can expend one use of your **:class-abl-chdiv-cleric: Channel Divinity**{ .em } and give that roll a +10 bonus, potentially causing it to hit.
+When you or a creature within 30 feet of you misses with an attack roll, you can expend one use of your **:ui-chdiv-cleric: Channel Divinity**{ .em } and give that roll a +10 bonus, potentially causing it to hit.
 When you use this feature to benefit another creature's attack roll, you must take a **:rsc-r: Reaction**{ .rsc } to do so.

 ### Level 3: War Domain Spells